Maxime97hrv/analyse-testosterone-nhanes/README.md

 ## Operating instructions 📁

 1. **Download data**
  Start by running the **`Download_data_nhanes.R`** script which automatically downloads the NHANES files required for the years 2013-2016.
+Alternatively, you can download the whole project directly and put the `Data Base` folder in the same root as the .R files, so you won't need to run the `Download_Data_nhanes.R` download program.

 2. **Analysis and report**
  Once the data has been downloaded, run the **`Report.rmd`** file to generate the full analysis and final report in HTML format.